ENEROFoundry/ENEROFoundry/docs/assembly/2026-06-04_ENERO-Foundry-Assembly_Minutes.md

 ## 5. Next Assembly

-The next Assembly is planned for December.
+The next Assembly is planned for December 2026.
 A specific date will be scheduled at a later point.